-The social network I use the most is Facebook, since I also use it to keep in contact with my friends and family with the messenger application.
+The social network I use the most is Facebook since I also use it to keep in contact with my friends and family with the messenger application.

-After that it’s probably a match between Instagram (which is completely connected to FB), Twitter and Reddit.
+After that, it’s probably a match between Instagram (which is completely connected to FB), Twitter, and Reddit.

 But I use Twitter for a very different reason than Instagram and FB.
 I use Twitter mostly to learn and contact people in the industry.
 That means I’m not watching videos of cute cats on Twitter as opposed to Instagram and I’m not watching the latest photos of my parent’s trip as I do on Facebook.

-They all have different purposes, and for me Twitter is a place to learn and keep up with industry related stuff and also a place I lurk every day for 15-20 minutes.
+They all have different purposes, and for me, Twitter is a place to learn and keep up with industry-related stuff and also a place I lurk every day for 15-20 minutes.

 Just to give you an idea, I almost never tweet and my average number of tweets per month is close to 0.
-Some months I tweet a couple times.
+Some months I tweet a couple of times.
 Some months I don’t tweet at all.

 I’m mostly a lurker…

 My Twitter account had around 2,100 followers in December 2018 and between a Tweet and maybe a couple of Retweets from people mentioning me I reached 1,597 accounts and got 7 new followers.